Arc flash studies and compliance: What’s legally required—and what’s best practice in 2025?

 My equipment is already labeled.
 Why do I need my system modeled?

-Labels don’t tell the full story.
-A complete system model identifies fault current issues, verifies protective device coordination, and supports safe decision-making.
+Labels don’t tell the full story if they're generic.
+NFPA 70 and NFPA 70E have specific requirements for labels for electrical equipment.
+A complete system model identifies equipment duty problems, verifies protective device coordination, calculates arc flash incident energy results, supports safe decision-making, and generates the information needed to create NFPA required labels.
 It’s the foundation for both safety and operational planning.

 Is an arc flash study required by law every five years?